bhushan00/linuxcnc-plasmac/configs/sim/gmoccapy/plasmac/README.md

 All other .ini file settings are for the example configurations.

-The .cfg  and .tbl files are plain text and may be edited with any text editor.
+The .cfg files are plain text and may be edited with any text editor.
 Lines beginning with # are ignored in both these files.

-The python directory is for remapping of the F word.

 ***
 #### TEST PANEL

-In the test directory there is a simple test panel and associated python file which can be used to test the example configuration as referenced in the ini file.
+There is a ./test directory which has a simple test panel and associated python file which can be used to test the example configuration as referenced in the ini file.
+These can be commented out or deleted from the ini file and the directory can be deleted.

 ***
 #### NGC EXAMPLES